Cleft Care

 Understanding the cleft journey helps families feel more confident and connected.
 These resources offer practical and emotional guidance for children, teens, and adults living with cleft conditions, and for the families and professionals who support them.

-From developmental milestones and emotional well-being to surgery timelines and long-term care, this section provides clear, compassionate information to help you anticipate each stage and know what to expect.
+From developmental milestones and emotional well-being to surgery timelines and long-term care, this section aims to provide clear information to help you anticipate each stage and know what to expect.

 -